fitian-omar/computes_ethics/_pages/casestudy.md

 ---

 # Learning Objectives

-- Explain how normative discourse operates within Large Language Models (LLMs).
+- Explain how Large Language Models (LLMs) engage in discourse.
+- Identify some discourses that popular LLMs implicitly or explicitly use.
 - Reflect on the dialectic of society and AI.
-- Identify how moral and epistemic biases are embedded in LLMs.
+- Explore how moral and epistemic biases are embedded in LLMs.
 - Evaluate the effects of these biases on different stakeholders.